LiyrAstroph/CDNest/README.md

 C version of diffusive nested sampling proposed by Brendon Brewer ( https://github.com/eggplantbren/DNest3 ).

 It proivdes a library libdnest.so.
 Examples for using this library are shown in model1.c, model2., and model3.c.
+It also provides a python callable module "cydnest.so" using Cython.
+Examples for using cydnest in Python is shown in example.py.

 # Test 1
 The likelihood function is (Brewer et al. 2009, arXiv:0912.2380):